-The coaching apprentice program is designed to give participants the opportunity to learn practical coaching skills while observing an experienced coach barbershop coach.
+The coaching apprentice program is designed to give participants the opportunity to learn practical coaching skills while observing an experienced coach.
 Some participants will be interested in simply observing and taking notes for future reference as potential coaches.
 Others will be eager to observe and have some hands-on experience under the guidance of an experienced faculty coach.
 Those interested in eventually applying to be a certified judge may find the Coaching Apprentice Program (CAP) to be a good step to developing the types of coaching skills that will be required as a judge.
 There’s something for everyone as a CAP.
 Please note that in order to allow participation by as many HU attendees as possible, CAP participants should not expect to be admitted to the program on an on-going basis, year after year.

 This year there will be two (2) options for participating in the Coaching Apprentice Program:

 Observers do just that…they observe with no expectation of having any opportunity to work “hands-on” with one of the ensembles as an active coach.
 Observers watch the coach, take notes on what the coaches do, note new things they have learned while observing, etc. Observers may ask the coach(es) questions after the coaching session but they are to be a “fly on the wall” during the coaching sessions…unless the coach asks them for input.
 Observers will meet with the CAP leader each day for a one (1) hour class covering what they’ve observed, giving them things to look for during the coaching sessions, discussing things that have come up during coaching sessions, coaching techniques observed, how the coach handled challenges, etc. “Observers” are encouraged to attend Elements of Coaching and/or Coaching Under Glass, with assignments to gather data, find answers to coaching questions, etc.